Lighthouse CI Baseline Configuration

 What is the recommended numberOfRuns for stable accessibility baselines?

 Set numberOfRuns to 3 or 5.
-Lighthouse CI calculates the median score across runs.
-This effectively filters out transient network and CPU spikes that cause flaky thresholds.
+Lighthouse CI calculates the median score across runs, effectively filtering out transient network and CPU spikes that cause flaky thresholds.

 Can I bypass CI gates for minor accessibility regressions?